wilsonliaows/docs/connectors/salesforce.md

 Subsequently, the recipe checks to see if any records failed to be processed successfully by Salesforce. this could be due to many reasons such as:
 - data errors
-- records were locked as someone else was editing them
+- records were locked as someone else/another process was editing them
 - network issues

 ![If condition checking for any failed records](/assets/images/salesforce-docs/if-condition-for-successful-bulk-jobs.png)